 Device Batteries

 List the devices below: Number and size of the external batteries:

 • •

 • •

-• •
+• Pack your car charger and home charger if you evacuate.
 Extend your battery by turning off wi-fi and other services you aren't using.
 Solar chargers will work when power is out for extended periods.
 Learn how to set up your cell phone as a personal Internet hotspot.